*Please note that this event is now FULLY BOOKED. However, we are operating a wait-list.

 We will begin the day looking at the institution as commissioner, with a central focus on world-renowned socially engaged artist Tania Bruguera’s work on the Tate Modern Turbine Hall Hyundai Commission.
-Bruguera will be joined by Dr. Cara Courage, Head of Tate Exchange; Jane Wells, Programme Manager of Tate Exchange, and Tate Neighbours Natalie Bell, Shamus Dark, Debra Reis and Charles Yassin.
+Bruguera will be joined by Dr. Cara Courage, Head of Tate Exchange and Tate Neighbours Natalie Bell, Shamus Dark, Debra Reis and Charles Yassin.
 This session will be chaired by Áine O Brien, Co-Director Counterpoints Arts.

 Working closely with the Crawford Art Gallery and Cork City Arts Office, we are delighted to offer a number of afternoon breakout sessions, which reflect current collaborative initiativesand artists’ practices in Cork and the wider region.